btj/ogp-notes/drawit_doc_instr.md

 - You need not provide formal documentation for method `IntVector.asDoubleVector`.
 - You need not provide formal documentation for the return values of `RoundedPolygon.contains` and `RoundedPolygon.getDrawingCommands`.

+Note: the OGP Taglets do not support all of the Javadoc tags described here.
+This is not a problem, since you do not need to generate or submit HTML files; you need to submit only the `.java` files themselves.
+Detailed submission instructions follow later.

 ## How to write complete documentation

 ### Class documentation